kristobalus/test-tasks/readme.md

 ```
 however the allowed types are "buy" and "sell", and actually validation of the filter should
 check the type value and return 400 error with a definition of the error ("only buy or sell allowed").
 It makes sense since you should not query the database with the wrong filter value.
+It would be
+waste of CPU and IO resources.

 Should be
 ```js
 response.should.have.status(400);